stevemussmann/GTseqTools/README.md

 * **-x / --xlsx:** Specify an Excel file containing GTseq data.
 The first row should be a header line, with cell A1 specifying the individual sample column, cell B1 should contain the text 'Population ID', and cells C1 to the end should specify locus names.
 These data should all be in a worksheet titled 'Final Genotypes'.
 Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
 Some of the format options will (hopefully) be more flexible / customizable in future versions of this program.

 Required for SNPPIT conversion only:
 * **-Z / --snppitmap:** Specify a tab-delimited map in which the first column lists each population, the second column lists its status as POP or OFFSPRING, and the third column lists the potential parental POP(s) for each OFFSPRING.
-See example snppitmap in 'examples' folder.
+See example snppitmap in 'example_files' folder.

 Optional arguments:
 * **-d / --sexid:** Provide a list of loci that are sex-identifying SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any data filtering steps are executed.